 Introduction to Film: This class is divided into two sequences.
 For the first half of the semester, I take a breadth approach.
 Students become familiar with cinematic language and conversant with its major conventions by analyzing clips from a variety of different films.
 In addition, they learn about the history of film and its development as an art form through both American and international movements, including Soviet montage, German expressionism, Italian Neo-Realism, and French New Wave.
 The second half of the semester emphasizes in-depth analysis of important films and directors.
 While feature length films are given considerable attention, students also develop familiarity with the genre of short films.
 In addition, video as an increasingly popular and accessible medium of communication and expression in digital spaces is considered at some length.

 Introduction to Literature: I teach this as an advanced reading and writing course in the field of the humanities -- one that connects with Alfred State's commitment to sustainability.
 A high premium is placed on learning to read for both retention and style in the genre of academic interdisciplinary nonfiction.
-Students are exposed to social, philosophical, and scientific writing through Fritjof Capra's The Hidden Connections: A Science for Sustainable Living as well as to tradtional humanities studies (comparative mythologies and religions, cultural narratology) through Joseph Campbell's Myths to Live By, which acquaints them with some of the major themes upon which so much of the literary canon is based.
 I also take a "digital humanities" approach to this course.
 Traditional literary works are often read in tandem with visual and aural remediations of them.
-Students also read, discuss, and respond in writing to creative nonfiction, spoken word and slam poetry, graphic fiction, and audiovisual representations of literary art, including video games.
+Students read, discuss, and respond in writing to creative nonfiction, spoken word and slam poetry, graphic fiction, and audiovisual representations of literary art.
 Electronic communication in increasingly sophisticated digital environments has significantly transformed the literary landscape, and students are encouraged to navigate this shifting terrain by cultivating a critical awareness of emergent literary formations like e-literature and the new media encounter, digital poetry and cinematized spoken word, and creative e-nonfiction such as whiteboard animation essays.Professional Experience: